HiagoMachado777/react-redux-env/README.md

 # react-redux-env
-A boilerplate to wrok with React and Redux
+A boilerplate to work with React and Redux